beatrizcepa26/GAN-MRI-image-generation/README.md

 # dissertation
-This repository contains the files related with the development of my dissertation entitled "Deep Learning for Image Generation Using HPC"
+This repository contains the code and files related with the development of my dissertation entitled "Deep Learning for Image Generation Using HPC"